List of EastEnders characters introduced in 1996: Mick McFarlane

 In January 1999, Mick makes friends with the new doctor, Fred Fonseca (Jimi Mistry), and moves in with him.
 Fred later gives Mick a loan when he decides to take over Matthew Rose's (Joe Absolom) CD stall.
 Later that year, Mick, Fred and a few other Walford residents go to Brighton, where Fred attends a medical convention.
 Whilst away, it becomes apparent to everyone, bar Mick, that Fred has something he wants to reveal.
 Fred is gay and is too afraid to admit his sexuality to Mick, so takes him to a gay club in the hope that Mick might 'cotton on'.
 Mick doesn't realise what Fred is trying to tell him and is extremely shocked when Fred finally confesses.
 Mick is hurt that Fred has felt unable to confide in him and that Fred doesn't fancy him!
 The friendship stays intact, despite Mick's mother (also Fred's receptionist) denouncing Fred's lifestyle as immoral.
-Mick later starts dating barmaid/ex-prostitute, Nina Harris (Troy Titus-Adams).
-However, Mick's judgmental mother causes problems here too, when she discovers Nina's past.
+Mick later starts dating barmaid/ex-prostitute Nina Harris (Troy Titus-Adams).
+However, Mick's judgmental mother causes problems here, too, when she discovers Nina's past.
 Mick and Josie's relationship is sorely tested, culminating in Mick branding his mother a 'lonely, bitter, old woman'.
-Soon after Josie is forced to leave England after a mix-up with her visa, leaving Kim in Mick's care.
-Mick and Nina's relationship ends as Nina leaves Walford to look after her dying father.
+Soon after, Josie is forced to leave England after a mix-up with her visa, leaving Kim in Mick's care.
+Mick and Nina's relationship ends, as Nina leaves Walford to look after her dying father.

 With the added financial responsibility of caring for his young sister, Mick gets a part-time job as a limousine driver for Phil Mitchell (Steve McFadden).
 However, he is sacked when Phil finds dog hair in the car, sparking a feud between them with Phil doing everything he can to undermine Mick.
 However, despite his dislike of Phil, Mick's constant money problems make him swallow his pride and ask for his job at the café back.
-He also has a spell as the radio controller for Barry Evans' (Shaun Williamson) cab firm.
-Early in 2002, Mick is offered a gig as a touring saxophone player in a band, but has to turn it down, due to being Kim's legal guardian.
+He also has a spell as the radio controller for Barry Evans's (Shaun Williamson) cab firm.
+Early in 2002, Mick is offered a gig as a touring saxophone player in a band, but has to turn it down, owing to being Kim's legal guardian.
 Soon after, he needs money to send Kim on a school trip and pleads with Phil for an advance on his wages.
 Phil refuses and Mick is forced to sell his saxophone to raise the money instead.
 When Kim discovers this, she buys his saxophone back with the money for her school trip, contacts Mick's musician contact and accepts the gig on his behalf.
 Kim is adamant that Mick should follow his dream, and so Mick leaves Kim with a relative away from the Square, and leaves Walford himself in January 2002.